MarcCoquand/Blog/site/posts/cardinality.md

 2+1=3
 ```

-So sum types are called sum types because they're the sum of the cardinalities
+So we call sum types as sum types because they're the sum of the cardinalities
 of all their members.
 Product types are called product types because they are
 the product of all their members, intuitive right?